priyanka-kasture/Neural-Networks/README.md

 # Neural-Networks
-Fully functional implementations of the most popularly used neural-network algorithms.
+Fully functional implementations of the most popularly used neural-network algorithms, in Python, using: Theano, Tensorflow and Keras.